suaustralia/docker-zabbix-sender/docs/metrics.md

 ```

 You can exploit `containers_stats` to build your metrics.
 If it does not fit your needs, then you can connect to Docker remote API with the `docker_client`parameter.

+# what hostname to choose?

+To declare an event for the host running the daemon script, then you can specify **-** in **hostname** so that it uses hostname in zabbix_agent configuration file.

+To declare an event for a container, then follow the [Zabbix event hostname policy](daemon.md#Zabbix event hostname).